 Wire Pass is a short drainage that joins the much longer Buckskin Gulch slot canyon, and provides a convenient entrance point, enabling hikers to bypass the upper 4 miles of the gulch which are shallow and less interesting than the 12 miles downstream.
 From the trailhead, the streamway is 1.75 miles long of which about half a mile is through a slot canyon, parts of which are less than 3 feet wide; narrower than Buckskin although not nearly as deep.
 Because of this, the sun illuminates the curving sandstone walls more extensively, sometimes reaching all the way to the floor and often producing nice reflected effects - so photographs are good and somewhat different to those taken of Buckskin.

-Location: see the page for Buckskin Gulch.
+See the page for Buckskin Gulch.

-Permit: as for Buckskin Gulch.
+As for Buckskin Gulch.

-Map: TopoQuest topographic map of Wire Pass.
+TopoQuest topographic map of Wire Pass.

-Description: For the first mile from the trailhead, the walk is along a wide, meandering streambed between low reddish cliffs, over soft sand that makes progress rather difficult.
+For the first mile from the trailhead, the walk is along a wide, meandering streambed between low reddish cliffs, over soft sand that makes progress rather difficult.
 Signs discourage hikers from taking short cuts across the grassy banks inside the bends of the stream, since this can cause erosion.
 There is not much to see at first, except various lizards - the drainage is home to quite a few examples of the large desert spiny lizard, a species more interesting than most with colorful patches of orange, black and blue.